-I use process-tracing to explore the tradeoffs associated with Soviet blocking detachments during key battles at Stalingrad (23 August 1942 to 2 February 1943) and Kursk (5 July-23 August 1943).
 Soviet commanders had already implemented coercive measures in an ad hoc fashion as early as June 1941 to hold units together against the German onslaught.
-Deserters and defectors were often shot on the spot during summer 1941 to stiffen resolve; in some cases, whole units turned against their political officers (politruki) in a bid to escape punishment or the war itself (?, 168).
-In at least one notable instance, Soviet artillery fire was called down on a unit that was defecting to the Germans at the Battle of Chernevo in 1941 (?, 428-29).
-On 16 August 1941, Order No.270 was issued by Stalin, which extended authority to commanders to shoot deserters and arrest their family members; it also prohibited encircled soldiers from surrendering and authorized the battlefield cashiering of hesitant, incompetent, or just plain unlucky, officers.
+Deserters and defectors were often shot on the spot during summer 1941 to stiffen resolve; in some cases, whole units turned against their political officers (politruki) in a bid to escape punishment or the war itself.41

+In at least one notable instance, Soviet artillery fire was called down on a unit that was defecting to the Germans at the Battle of Cherneyo in 1941.42 On August 16, 1941, Order No. 270 was issued by Stalin, which extended authority to commanders to shoot deserters and arrest their family members; it also prohibited encircled soldiers from surrendering and authorized the battlefield cashiering of hesitant, incompetent, or just plain unlucky, officers.